csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 was substantially less, but still very high at 232K.

 As soon as we start seeing stylesheets of that size, we should start panicking.
-I was relatively certain—without even having to look—that there would be some Base64 in here.
+I was relatively certain — without even having to look — that there would be some Base64 in here.
 That’s not to say that I expected it to be the only factor (plugins, lack of architecture, legacy, etc. are all likely to play a part), but stylesheets that large are _usually_ indicative of Base64.
 Still: